 Conclusion

 In conclusion, going past Z in Google Sheets is possible using a few workarounds.
 You can use numbers instead of letters to label your columns, use the COLUMN function to return the column number, or use add-ons and scripts to automate the process.
-(See Also: How To Plot Points On Google Sheets)
+(See Also: How To Open An Xlsx File In Google Sheets)

 Remember to always plan your spreadsheet structure carefully before creating a large number of columns, as it can affect the performance and usability of your spreadsheet.